xavgdtt/Swarm_TrajOpt/README.md

 The current version only runs in 2D cases.
 However, the FEM and mesh are 3D.
 The code will consider the stress obtained on the plane Y=1 and project it on this X,Z plane.
 It allows particles only to move in the X,Z plane with Y=1.

-Since the plan was to extend it to 3D, all code lines that are a 2D adaptation are marked with a comment saying '2D version'.
-They can easily be found by searchin in the text.
+Since the plan is to extend it to 3D, all code lines that are a 2D adaptation are marked with a comment saying '2D version'.
+They can easily be found by searching in the text.

 ### Algorithm details
 All mathematical details of functions can be found in the paper.